Sickle cell disease program

 Located in the MACC Fund Center for Cancer and Blood Disorders at Children’s Wisconsin, our sickle cell program is staffed by a multidisciplinary team of dedicated disease specialists.
 Our care team includes:

-• Pediatric hematologists - Our board-certified physicians, Amanda Brandow, DO, MS and Allison Remiker, MD, specialize in the study and treatment of sickle cell disease.
+• Pediatric hematologists - Our board-certified hematology physicians, Amanda Brandow, DO, MS (Director of Comprehensive Sickle Cell Disease Program); Melissa Azul, DO; and Allison Remiker, MD are specialized in the treatment of children with sickle cell disease.

-• Nurses - Our program has a dedicated pediatric nurse practitioner, Hillary McCown, APNP, who sees patients in our clinic and day hospital, as well as a nurse coordinator, Nidra Moore, who manages and coordinates care for children with sickle cell disease.
+• Nurses - Our program has two nurse coordinators, Nidra Moore, RN, BSN and Teresa Harrison, RN, who manage and coordinate care for children living with sickle cell disease.

 • Neuropsychometrist – Sickle cell disease can cause neurocognitive complications, which can disrupt the brain’s ability to think and reason.
 These complications can make school a struggle for children with sickle cell disease.
 Our neuropsychometrist, Meghan Miller, LPC, specializes in the connection between the brain and behavior.
 She provides learning and memory testing and works with schools on patients’ individualized education programs (IEP).
 Developmental screening is also available for younger children.